i-am-smolli/terraform-provider-clearpass/README.md

 # Terraform Provider for Aruba ClearPass

+> **🏆 The Best ClearPass Terraform Provider on the Market!**
+> *(Because it's literally the only one)*

-A Terraform provider for managing [Aruba ClearPass Policy Manager](https://www.arubanetworks.com/products/security/network-access-control/).
-This provider enables Infrastructure as Code (IaC) for ClearPass configurations including users, roles, services, and enforcement policies.
+A community-built Terraform provider for managing [Aruba ClearPass Policy Manager](https://www.arubanetworks.com/products/security/network-access-control/).
+Born out of necessity when we needed to automate ClearPass and realized no one else had done it yet.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 [![Go Report Card](https://goreportcard.com/badge/github.com/i-am-smolli/terraform-provider-clearpass)](https://goreportcard.com/report/github.com/i-am-smolli/terraform-provider-clearpass)

-## Features
+## ⚠️ Important Disclaimers

+- **Limited Scope**: This provider covers only the resources we currently need.
+It's not exhaustive.
+- **No Official Support**: Community-maintained, use at your own risk.
+- **Always Test First**: Test against dev/lab instances.
+Never go straight to production.
+- **Not Aruba-Endorsed**: This is not an official Aruba product.
+Just some folks trying to make life easier.

+## What This Provider Does

+It covers the basics we needed for our ClearPass automation:

-- ✅ **Complete Resource Coverage**: Manage roles, users, services, enforcement profiles, and policies
+- ✅ Roles, users, and authentication services
+- ✅ Role mapping policies
-- ✅ **Full CRUD Operations**: Create, Read, Update, and Delete support for all resources
+- ✅ Enforcement profiles and policies
-- ✅ **Import Support**: Import existing ClearPass configurations into Terraform
+- ✅ Import existing configs

-- ✅ **Type Safety**: Built with terraform-plugin-framework for robust type handling
-- ✅ **Comprehensive Documentation**: Auto-generated docs with examples for every resource
+If you need more resources or features, you're welcome to contribute!
+Or better yet, if you're a *real* developer (unlike us amateurs), please make a proper provider and we'll happily use yours instead. 😄

 ## Supported Resources